www.neathantiquariansociety.co.uk

 Monday and Thursday

 Mondays - For the public & NAS members - (09:30 to 12:30 and 13:30 to 16:45) providing access to the NAS archive and access to computer resources for Family History researchers.
-This service is supervised by staff or the West Glamorgan Archive Service.
+This service is supervised by staff of the West Glamorgan Archive Service.

 Thursdays - For the public & NAS members (09:30 to 12:30 and 13:30 to 16:45) providing access to the NAS archive with access to computer resources for Family History researchers with assistance/guidance available from a dedicated staff member of the West Glamorgan Archive Service.